BritishGeologicalSurvey/pyvolcans/README.md

 ### Modifying the weighting scheme and number of top analogue volcanoes

-Use the optional flags `-Ts`, `-G`, `-M`, `-Sz`, `-St` to customise the weights that PyVOLCANS assigns to each of the volcanological criterion: tectonic setting, rock geochemistry, volcano morphology, eruption size (Volcanic Explosivity Index, VEI, Newhall and Self, 1982), and eruption style, respectively (abbreviations are as in Tierz et al., 2019, Equation 1).
+Use the optional flags `-Ts`, `-G`, `-M`, `-Sz`, `-St` to customise the weights that PyVOLCANS assigns to each of the volcanological criteria: tectonic setting, rock geochemistry, volcano morphology, eruption size (Volcanic Explosivity Index, VEI, Newhall and Self, 1982), and eruption style, respectively (abbreviations are as in Tierz et al., 2019, Equation 1).